 FAIR VALUE MEASUREMENTS

-U.S. GAAP defines fair value as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants at the measurement date.
+Accounting principles generally accepted in the United States define fair value as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants at the measurement date.
 Additionally, the inputs used to measure fair value are prioritized based on a three-level hierarchy.
 This hierarchy requires entities to maximize the use of observable inputs and minimize the use of unobservable inputs.
 The three levels of inputs used to measure fair value are as follows:

 Recurring Fair Value Measurements

-Investments in Debt and Equity Securities
+Investments in Trading and Available-for-Sale Securities

 Derivative Financial Instruments